What does this white girl think she’s doing?

 %“What struck me about her vast oeuvre… was all the people of color she painted.
 This was unusual, and is still.
 The truth of the matter is that many—most—contemporary artists of non-color are interested in reflecting themselves, their creamy whiteness and hair untroubled by thought.
 On the flip side, many artists of color who make a buck nowadays do it by equating blackness with oppression and selling the result to white people without feeling a thing for their subjects’ lives.
 Neel’s work smashes both of those categories, showing us the humanness embedded in subjects that people might classify as ‘different.’”%3

 Als boldly names a possible reason why Rory’s perspective on my art differs so vastly from that of some art world viewers: Identity is capital within the art world.
 If a black artist can capitalize on black identity, this will inevitably extend into a white artist getting in the game and taking power from the black artist.
 In a conversation with an artist friend of color, he voiced this fear and made the analogy of Elvis capitalizing on black music.
 His courageous honesty immediately shifted the conversation to our mutual goal of resisting the commodification of black oppression while seeing more artists of color rise up the art world ranks.
 In the broader cultural dialog, I suspect that the fear he named is operating as an unspoken subtext surrounding my art.
-All indicators point that way.
+If that is so, we should talk about that subtext.

-For people of all races with no skin in the art game, my work has been seen as some much-needed representation of black folks, as normalizing blackness, as depicting what an integrated life looks like, as an opportunity to see black people not as symbols for something else but as individual, beautiful human beings.
-In the art world, where racial identity is charged with power, the neo-colonial pattern of white people exploiting and dehumanizing black people is brought back to the table.
+For people of all races with no skin in the art game, my work has been seen as some much-needed representation of black folks, as normalizing blackness, as depicting what an integrated life looks like, as an opportunity to see black people not as symbols for something else but as individual, beautiful human beings mixed in among individual, beautiful white human beings, and even as an opportunity to analyze our perceptions of race.
+But, in the art world, where racial identity is charged with power, the neo-colonial pattern of white people exploiting and dehumanizing black people is brought back to the table.